stevearc/overseer.nvim/doc/reference.md

     sort = function(a, b)
       return require("overseer.task_list").default_sort(a, b)
     end,
-    -- Default direction.
-Can be "left", "right", or "bottom" direction = "bottom",
     -- Set keymap to false to remove default behavior -- You can add custom keymaps here as well (anything vim.keymap.set accepts) bindings = {